monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 Pre-processing methods improve the **data used to train models**, while in-processing techniques modify **how models learn from that data**.

-Together, these approaches allow teams to address fairness issues at multiple stages of the machine learning lifecycle.

 ---

 ## Toolkit Overview